 Note that corporate property ownership transactions are exempt from stamp duty.

 And thirdly, although not a tax, you’ll need to take into account notary fees.
 The Notary is the private entity responsible for providing you with the official documents that prove you are the owner of the property.
 This fee usually amounts to €1,200.

 Property Taxes in Portugal: Taxes After the Purchase

 The following taxes are those that you will need to pay after you have purchased your new property.

-Municipal Property Tax (IMI)
+Municipal Property Tax, also known as Immovable Property Tax (IMI)

-The Imposto Municipal sobre Imóveis (IMI) (Municipal Property Tax) is an annual tax.
+The Imposto Municipal sobre Imóveis (IMI) (Municipal Property Tax or Immovable Property Tax) is an annual tax, and, as a property owner in Portugal, you are required to pay a yearly property tax.
+Every municipality has a separate tax rate, and the municipal legislatures set their own rates.
 Note that the IMI is levied on the property tax value (VPT), not on the price you paid for the property.

 Additional to IMI (AIMI)

 Owners of shares in Portuguese real estate with a value of more than €600.000 are subject to the wealth tax (Adicional Imposto Municipal Sobre Imóveis).
 Regardless of resident status, the rates are stable.
 The charge is 0.4 percent of the total amount of properties owned by businesses.
 Additionally, it is 0.7 percent for people.
 The rate is 1 percent if your property is worth more than €1 million.

 Each person is eligible for a €600,000 allowance deduction from the value of all Portuguese properties.
 In other words, if you and your partner jointly own a home in Portugal and the property is valued at more than €1.2 million, wealth tax (AIMI) will apply.